 Click on each state to know their exact alimony duration

 How Long do You Have to be Married to Receive Alimony in Each State?

 Again, this is another factor that is determined by the type of spousal support law being adopted by the state in question.
-To understand how long alimony lasts for your state, you have to take into consideration how long the marriage lasted.
+To understand how long you have to be married to qualify for alimony in your state, you have to take into consideration how long the marriage lasted.

 However, bear in mind that there is no limit to the duration you can pay or receive alimony for marriages that lasted 20 years or more.
 Any marriage that lasted below 20 years will not pay nor receive alimony that exceeds 50% of the duration of the marriage.

 Click on each state to find out the specific alimony duration applicable.

 Who Pays Alimony in Each State?

 If you make all or most of the money, you would probably have to share that income with your spouse.
 If you didn’t, your standard of living would rise considerably above the one you enjoyed while married, and your spouses would drop below it.